drainganggtb/sqlalchemy-challenge/README.md

 In this project, I used Python, SQLAlchemy, Jupyter Notebook, and Pandas to make ORM queries and Matplotlib to create graphs based on the elucidated information.
 Additionally, a climate app/API using Flask was created from a provided sqlite file.

 ## Navigating this repository
-- The [Resources](#Resources) folder contains the .csv and .sqlite files used to create queries, graphs, and an API.
+- The [Resources](https://github.com/drainganggtb/sqlalchemy-challenge/tree/main/Resources) folder contains the .csv and .sqlite files used to create queries, graphs, and an API.
 - The **app.py** file contains the code used to make the **Flask** API Climate App
 - The **climate_starter.ipynb** file contains the ORM queries and analysis.
-    - The [Images](#images) folder of this repo contains the graphical outputs
+    - The [Images](https://github.com/drainganggtb/sqlalchemy-challenge/tree/main/images) folder of this repo contains the graphical outputs

 # Step 1 - Climate Analysis and Exploration
 The starter notebook and hawaii.sqlite files were used to complete the analysis and exploration.
-- Tools like 'create_engine' and 'automap_base()' were used to connect to the sqlite database and reflect the tables into classes.
+- Tools like `create_engine` and `automap_base()` were used to connect to the sqlite database and reflect the tables into classes.

 ### Precipitation Analysis
 - Design a query to retrieve the last 12 months of precipitation data.